codeonlyjs/website/content/guide/templates.md

 ## Node Kinds

-The structure of a template is a tree of "nodes" that describe a heirarchy of DOM elements that the template creates and managed.
+The structure of a template is a tree of "nodes" that describe a heirarchy of DOM elements that the template creates and manages.

 There are different kinds of template nodes: